mkijowski/ceg3400/02-hashing/README.md

 * verify the integrity of data (block chain, downloads, git commits, secure software)
 * digital signatures
 * as a part of verifying a given users *Authenticity* (a part of *Authentication*)
-* Proof-of-work (mining, defense against Denial of Service)
+* Proof-o'-work (mining, defense against Denial of Service)

 ---